-Me-190 Fighter Counter 3 w/ explosion background represents number of attacks fighter can make.
-The "1942" is the year this version was introduced.
+Fw-190 Fighter Counter - 3 w/ explosion bkg.
+Represents number of attacks fighter can make.
+The "1942" in the left lower corner is the year this version was introduced.

-Me-410 Fighter Counter 2 w/ explosion background represents the unit can only attack in two combat rounds.
+Me-410 Fighter Counter - 2 attack symbols.
+This unit can only attack in two combat rounds.